 “Once you figure out how to loosen up your ankle and kind of just go with the rope a little bit……”

-When she says “kind of just go with the rope ….”, Shiffrin is really saying that she is relaxing her ankle to allow the central load-bearing axis to transfer W to the flat line so her CNS can modulate her balance at a subconscious level.
+When she says “kind of just go with the rope ….”, Shiffrin is really saying that she is relaxing her ankle to allow the central load-bearing axis to transfer her weight W to the flat line so her CNS can modulate her balance at a subconscious level.